AyalaHakarmi/hadasim5/README.md

 This is a full-stack web application designed to help a local grocery store manage inventory and order products from suppliers.
 It includes both server-side and client-side interfaces.
 The project implements all required features, **including the bonus task**.

-> ⚠️ **Note:** This project was built in a very short timeframe — so if there are some missing edge cases… _go easy on me_ 😅
+> ⚠️ **Note:** This project was built in a very short timeframe — so if there you fing some missing edge case… _go easy on me_ 😅

 ---